Australian Championship: Broadcasting

 On 18 September 2025, Football Australia announced a partnership with SBS to broadcast all matches live and free in Australia across SBS, SBS Viceland, and SBS On Demand.
 17 of 55 matches are broadcast on terrestrial television (SBS and SBS Viceland) with all matches available for streaming on SBS On Demand.
 Additionally, the final stages of the competition will be broadcast via PacificAus TV in the Pacific Islands region.

-Criticism

-The original reluctance to start the tournament by 2022 was met with criticism due to a lack of detail about how the competition would function.
-The processes of Football Australia were also criticised by teams that did not progress after the formal Expressions of Interest period, including Blacktown City FC and Peninsula Power FC.